-There is no cure for osteoarthritis, there are a of treatment options that relieve pain and improve mobility.
+There is no cure for osteoarthritis, there are treatment options that relieve pain and improve mobility.
 Most of the patients do well with nonsurgical treatment.

-Life style modification aims to reduce the stress on the knee-joint.
+Lifestyle modification aims to reduce the stress on the knee joint.
 Reduce activities that aggravate the condition, such as climbing stairs, squatting and sitting cross-legged.
-Curtail activities that transmit high load to knee.
+Curtail activities that transmit the high load to the knee.
 Switching to swimming or cycling is an option.

 Change of job, if required, can be considered if the current job is too demanding for the knees.

 Overweight increases the strain on your knees.
 It increases the risk of developing osteoarthritis.
 It also increases the chances of progression of osteoarthritis.

 Losing even a small amount of weight can make a big difference to the strain on weight-bearing joints.

 Exercises strengthen muscles and increase a range of motion and flexibility of the joint.